-Strawberry hermit crab (Coenobita perlatus) is a popular species of terrestrial hermit crab that is commonly kept as an aquarium pet.
+Strawberry hermit crab (Coenobita perlatus) is a popular species of terrestrial hermit crab that is commonly kept as a pet.
 This crab is quite attractive and interesting owing to its characteristic reddish-orange color and the mollusk shell it possesses.

 These crabs are often marketed as low-maintenance pets.
 Unfortunately, this is far from the truth.